Argentina gets set for debt talks by calling U.S. judge biased

-BUENOS AIRES Argentina on Friday accused a U.S. judge of being biased in favor of hedge funds that have sued the South American country for full repayment of defaulted bonds, cementing the tough stance it has taken ahead of debt talks set for New York next week.
+BUENOS AIRES, July 4 Argentina on Friday accused a U.S. judge of bias toward hedge funds that have sued the South American country for full repayment of defaulted bonds, cementing the tough stance it has taken ahead of debt talks set for New York next week.

 A series of rulings by U.S. District Court Judge Thomas Griesa leave Argentina just three weeks to clinch a deal with the funds before falling into another default, which would heap financial stress on its already shrinking economy.

-The government of President Christina Fernandez denounces the funds as vultures bent on crippling Argentina, Latin America's third largest economy, for the sake of profit.
+The government of President Christina Fernandez denounces the funds as vultures bent on crippling Latin America's third largest economy for the sake of profit.

 "A lot of officials in the United States say its judicial branch is independent," Argentine cabinet chief Jorge Capitanich said.
 "But it is not independent of the vulture funds because its decisions show clear partiality."